Petingo/hexo-theme-apollo/README.md

 # Introduction
-This is a theme for Hexo based on [hexo-theme-apollo](https://github.com/pinggod/hexo-theme-apollo) with
+This is a theme for Hexo based on [hexo-theme-apollo](https://github.com/pinggod/hexo-theme-apollo) and [this fork](https://github.com/angelen10/hexo-theme-apollo), compare to original theme, it comes with these features:
 - gallery page
 - tag
+- different font size from \<h2\> to \<h5\>
+- remove '#' in front of subtitle
+- slight change on layout & color

+## Screenshots
 ![hexo-theme-apollo](https://cloud.githubusercontent.com/assets/9530963/13026956/08e76eca-d277-11e5-8bfc-2e80cea20a0d.png)

 ## 文档